-Have a lower impact on the environment, with most getting good ratings for recycling and greywater reuse.
+Have a lower impact on the environment, with some getting good ratings for recycling and greywater reuse.
 Many eco-friendly liquids will do a good job of freshening up lightly soiled and coloured clothes.
 However, if you rewash or use a pre-wash or in-wash product for stain removal, you're negating the liquid's low environmental impact.
 It's best to stick to top-performing powders for heavier soiling and whites, which will also help whites from going grey or yellow over time.

 For high-efficiency machines that use very little water, a suitable liquid detergent is the best way to avoid white powdery patches being left on your clothes.
 In some cases, ½ to ¼ dose of a top-performing powder detergent pre-dissolved in warm water can also do the trick.

 Which costs more in the long run?

 Cost per wash unit pricing (usually per 100g) is a great way to compare costs, but it's not entirely accurate for laundry detergents because of the vastly different dose recommendations between brands, so use our cost-per-wash figures for a better comparison.
 And try using a fraction of the dose - it will save you money, and still clean your clothes while helping the environment.

 Target protein, starch or biological-based stains such as grass or blood.
 Different enzymes target different stains.
 Enzymes are known to cause irritation, so should be avoided by those with sensitive skin.